tompollard/tableone/docs/quickstart.rst

 The easiest way to understand what this package does is to evaluate it on data.

-The `tableone notebook <https://github.com/tompollard/tableone/blob/master/tableone.ipynb>`_ demonstrates usage of the package.
+This `Google Colaboratory Notebook <https://github.com/tompollard/tableone/blob/master/tableone.ipynb>`_ is an executable document that allows you to explore `tableone`.
 At a high level, you can use the package as follows:

 * Import the data into a pandas dataframe
 * Run tableone on this dataframe